Reading Specialist Certification

 Applicants with completed files are reviewed for regular admission by graduate faculty in each program area and are selected by faculty based on information in the completed file.

-The Reading Specialist Certification requires the completion of 36 credit hours and is designed for those holding a valid Elementary or Secondary teaching certificate.
-The candidate must have two years successful teaching experience and successfully complete a departmental comprehensive and/or portfolio examination before taking the Reading Specialist Exam.
-Candidates must be enrolled in coursework during the semester they submit their comprehensive portfolio.
+The Texas Reading Specialist Certification requires the completion of 36 credit hours and is designed for those holding a valid Elementary or Secondary teaching certificate.
+The candidate must have two years successful teaching experience and successfully complete a departmentally approved action research project before taking the Reading Specialist Exam.
+Candidates must be enrolled in coursework during the semester they submit their action research project.
 The certification program originates in the Department of Language, Literacy, and Special Populations.

 |Reading Specialist Certification|